12 Steps to Help You Get Ready for CMMC

 Limit access to CUI to only those team members for whom access is critical to their work.
 Every person who has access will need to be trained on CUI management and will require licenses to compliant technologies.
 The fewer the people with access, the faster and cheaper it’ll be to conduct that training and secure those licenses.

 5. Determine what technologies you will use to protect CUI

 Most organizations will need to employ new technology solutions to protect unstructured CUI data such as email and files.
 In fact, email and files are how CUI is most often shared with colleagues both inside and outside of an organization.
 If you’re using commercial O365 or GSuite, those communication systems cannot support CMMC compliance.
 You’ll need to make a switch.

 Not all encryption is created equal, so it’s not enough to simply choose an end-to-end encrypted system.
 You’ll need to make sure that your new communication platform relies on FIPS 140-2 validated encryption modules to protect CUI.
 FIPS 140-2 is the security standard that the government requires to ensure that cryptographic modules are secure enough to protect data with national security implications.

 Further, any cloud service provider (CSP) you use to store CUI must meet FedRAMP Moderate Baseline or Equivalent standards.
 Ask to see a certificate of equivalency from a FedRAMP third party assessor organization (3PAO).

-You will likely need a third party to help you implement technology and get your documentation organized.
+You may need a third party to help you implement technology and get your documentation organized.
 This expert can ensure you have as few compliance gaps as possible.
 Turn to an RP or RPO (registered practitioner organization) to help.

 An RP might catch something you missed, or be able to tell you if anything in your SSP is unclear.
 If your RP hits any snags, pause at this step to close the security gaps they’ve identified.
 At this step you may want to hire a managed service provider (MSP) to help close those gaps if your inhouse competencies are limited.